 What is Functional Testing

 Functional testing is a type of software testing that checks the functionality of a software system and whether or not they work as expected.
 It involves performing tests that assess how well the system performs its every function by providing input and observing its output.
 If the output is matched with the expected result test pass, otherwise the test fails.

 Functional testing comes under black-box testing that may not need to have an understanding of internal logic.
-It can be performed manually or with automated tools.
+It can be performed by the manual testers or by the automation testers.
 Functional testing is further divided into multiple types of testing.